Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 In our database we can then reconstuct any article through various strategies of gathering and joining atoms.

+We have 4 ways of performing queries

+1. Traditioal binary search of SQL.
+This is incredibly powerful for filtering out data not relevant to the query, like search by year, topic, author etc. We can tokenize and perform Named Entity Recognition with MedSpacy to create tags for each atom.

+2. Probablistic search based on what users have 'voted' for.

+3. Vector search based on semantic similarity using LLMs.

+4. Graph based serach using relationships between entities.

+Results can be displayed from one or more of these searches and the user can tick which ones are required.

 ## Current concepts

-Lets take a look at some of the current buzz words in this space so that we understand what we are doing.
+Let's take a look at some of the current buzz words in this space so that we understand what we are doing.

 ### LLM